 In the season of human beach bathing, the annual kokanee cohort moves into high gear, burning through the reserves of the previous four years.
 Males and females chase each other about, vying for mates and redds.
 Some females, having seized a good redd site, hover over it, aggressively chasing away competitors.
 Meanwhile, a few yards away, in deeper water, spheres of 100-200 fish mix amicably, as if waiting their turn to enter the redd-finding, mate-finding fray.
 It could be that they are staging for the hormonal transformation that terminally leads to their ultimate purpose.

 The water flowing smoothly over the kokanees’ bodies mirrors the energy passing through them.
 It began with packets of light from the sun that powered the plants that funded the food chain that built these red-and-green marvels beneath the boardwalk.
 And now liquidation time is here.
 All kokanee will die.
 Some abruptly via talons or teeth, but most by running their metabolisms into the ground.
 The females will defend their eggs nestled within the right-sized gravel of their redds.
 The males will fight to fertilize one final mass of eggs.
 Fungi and bacteria will deliver the coup de grâce and reduce the parent bodies into their elemental forms – nutrient care packages for future generations.
 After four more orbits of our tilted Earth around the sun, a new generation of kokanee will rendezvous in Fishhook Creek and follow their ancestors in the pursuit of immortality.

-Larry Barnes retired from 26 years as a biology teacher at Wood River High School and is now transitioning to full-time amateur exploration of the natural world.
+Larry Barnes retired from 26 years as a biology teacher at Wood River High School and is now transitioning to spending more time exploring the natural world.